Jan 14 • 2 min read

 Its extreme chemical resistance made it the perfect protective lining for valves, pipes, seals, and gaskets.
 Teflon became a behind-the-scenes hero of one of the most significant scientific undertakings in history.

-After the war, the secrecy lifted.
+After the war, the material became public

 But there was one challenge:

 Engineers solved it with specialized polymerization reactors and processing techniques, making it possible to produce Teflon coatings, films, pipes, sheets, and architectural components at scale.
-By the 1950s and 60s, Teflon had broken out of the lab and moved into:
+By the 1950s and 60s, Teflon had come out of the lab and moved into:

 cookware